eraasinglaa/tswd-portfolio-era/final-project-part-three.md

 | NAFSA: Association of International Educators - Advocacy Center | [https://www.nafsa.org/policy-and-advocacy/what-we-stand-for/policy-recommendations-welcoming-international-students-and-scholars](https://www.nafsa.org/policy-and-advocacy/what-we-stand-for/policy-recommendations-welcoming-international-students-and-scholars) |
 | U.S. Department of State's EducationUSA network | [https://educationusa.state.gov/](https://educationusa.state.gov/) |
 | Institute of International Education - Open Doors Report | [https://opendoorsdata.org/](https://opendoorsdata.org/) |

-# Final thoughts
-> Reflecting on the process of creating this project on international students in the USA, I've gained valuable insights into data visualization and storytelling.
-The journey from initial concept to final presentation has been both challenging and rewarding.
-One of the most significant learnings was the importance of balancing quantitative data with personal narratives to create a compelling story.
-I found myself particularly excited about showcasing the economic and cultural contributions of international students, as these aspects often go unrecognized.
-However, I wish I had more time to delve deeper into the long-term impacts of international education on diplomatic relations and global understanding.
-If given the opportunity, I would like to explore more individual success stories of international students who have made significant contributions to their fields after graduating.
-Overall, this project has reinforced the power of data visualization in communicating complex issues and the importance of tailoring content to a specific audience, in this case, policymakers.